 The Expecting Father’s Guide to Paternity Leave in Singapore

 It is increasingly expected that both parents take part in the day-to-day care of their children.
-In line with this, new fathers may be entitled to up to 2 weeks’ of government-paid paternity leave under the Child Development Co-Savings Act (CDCA) if their children are born (or adopted) on or after 1 January 2017.
+In line with this, under the Child Development Co-Savings Act (CDCA), new fathers may be entitled to up to:

 Eligibility for Paternity Leave: Fathers of Biological Children

 For a father to be entitled to paternity leave in respect of a biological child, his child must either:

 - Be a Singapore citizen from birth (This includes stillborn births* for children born on or after 1 January 2017).
 A child will automatically be a Singapore citizen from birth if the child is born in Singapore and at least one parent is also a Singapore citizen; or

 - Become a Singapore citizen within 12 months of birth.

 *Paternity leave applicable in the case of children born on or after 1 January 2024 excludes a stillborn child.

 The child’s parents must also have been married:

 - At the time of the child’s birth;

 - For some time between the child’s conception and birth.
 This can apply even if the parents are now no longer married; or